 - All learners are of equal value

-This includes those that are disabled, whatever their ethnicity, culture, national origin or national status, whatever their gender and gender identity, whatever their religious or non-religious affiliation or faith background and whatever their sexual orientation.
+This includes those that are disabled, whatever their ethnicity, culture, national origin or national status, whatever their sex and gender identity, whatever their religious or non-religious affiliation or faith background and whatever their sexual orientation.

 - Recognising, respecting and valuing difference and understanding diversity

-We take account of differences and strive to remove barriers and disadvantages which people may face, in relation to disability, ethnicity, gender, religion, belief or faith and sexual orientation.
+We take account of differences and strive to remove barriers and disadvantages which people may face, in relation to disability, ethnicity, sex, religion, belief or faith and sexual orientation.
 We believe that diversity is a strength, which should be respected and celebrated by all those who learn, teach and visit here.

 - Fostering positive attitudes and relationships

 We actively promote positive attitudes and mutual respect between groups and communities different from each other.

 - Fostering a shared sense of cohesion and belonging

 We want all members of our school community to feel a sense of belonging within the school and wider community and to feel that they are respected and able to participate fully in school life.

 - Observing good equalities practice for our staff